Skip to main content

 Add tenor duration to open time

-The raw maturity is your open time plus the tenor duration.
-A 1-week position opened Monday at 2 PM UTC has a raw maturity of the following Monday at 2 PM UTC.
+The raw maturity is your open time plus the tenor duration in seconds.
+A 3-month position opened Monday at 2 PM UTC has a raw maturity 90 days later at 2 PM UTC.

 2

-Adjust to next business day at 4 PM UTC
+Adjust to next business day at the pair's fixing time

-The fixing is set to 4 PM UTC on the next business day at or after the raw maturity.
+The fixing is set to the pair’s configured fixing time on the next business day at or after the raw maturity.
 Weekend dates roll forward to Monday.

 3